Jaime5/CarND-LaneLines-P1/writeup.md

 - Path prediction based on previous paths.

 - Use of other noise reduction techniques, esp. for merging differences between night and day path finding.

+- Limit slope such that there exists a range, where small slopes get caught as errors and are ignored.